Car Dealership Sales Effectiveness Metrics Guide 2026

 8. Customer Retention Rate

-It’s often cheaper to keep an existing customer than to acquire a new one.
+It’s often more cost-effective to keep an existing customer than to acquire a new one.
 This metric measures the percentage of customers who return for repeat business or referrals.
+High retention rates indicate strong customer satisfaction and loyalty.

 Measuring Sales Effectiveness: A Practical Approach